sandalinatekarr/ai-agent/README.md

 - **HTML + Jinja2 templates** – Frontend for rendering dynamic content on home, history, and report pages without a heavy frontend framework.

 **Why these choices:**
 This combination ensures the agent can fetch and extract content from both web pages and PDFs reliably.
+BeautifulSoup + trafilatura handles edge cases in HTML parsing.
 Python + Flask keeps the system lightweight and maintainable.
 Gemini ensures high-quality summaries.
 SQLite provides persistent memory for the agent’s reports, making the project self-contained and easy to run locally.

 ---